-This last finding tracks with an earlier PR News-Nasdaq PR Services survey, which found roughly half of companies plan for PR crises.
+This last finding tracks with an earlier PR News-Nasdaq PR Services survey.
+That survey found roughly half of companies plan for PR crises.
 Even fewer (roughly 40%) conduct meaningful and regular crisis communication exercises.

 In addition to brand reputation, corporate culture also seems to be lacking for attention, the Deloitte survey finds.
 Fewer than 33 percent of organizations provide regular reports at the CEO and board level on culture.

 The survey also examines a company's risk in working with partners or vendors.
-You might recall the brand reputation hit that Walmart absorbed in July 2017, when a vendor posted a wig on the retailer's site with a racial slur attached to it.
-Walmart is far from alone, the Deloitte survey indicates: more than 50 percent of organizations lack a plan to establish formal risk-monitoring standards for the third parties they work with.
+You might recall the brand reputation hit that Walmart absorbed in July 2017.
+That's when a vendor posted a wig on the retailer's site with a racial slur attached to it.
+Walmart is far from alone.
+The Deloitte survey indicates more than 50 percent of organizations lack a plan to establish formal risk-monitoring standards for the third parties they work with.
 Most of the CEOs (62 percent) acknowledge that third parties have weaker risk policies than their own, though.